rolczynski/Explainable-Sentiment-Analysis/article/article.md

 solely by asking for solving a task, the common evaluation task (e.g. SST-2) or the custom-built task based on the labeled (sampled from production) data.
-This is because the model discovers any useful correlations, no matter they describe well a general problem and make sense for humans or they are exclusively effective in solving a particular task.
+This is because the model discovers any useful correlations, no matter they describe well a general problem and make sense for human beings or they are exclusively effective in solving a particular task.
-Unfortunately, the second group of correlations that encode dataset specifics causes the unpredictable model behavior on data even slightly different than used in a training.
+Unfortunately, the second group of adverse correlations that encode dataset specifics causes the unpredictable model behavior on data even slightly different than used in a training.
-Due to this unpleasant nature of the ML models, we test and constantly monitor how the model behavior is consistent with the expected behavior.
+Due to this unpleasant nature of the ML models, it is important to test how the model behavior is consistent with the expected behavior.
-It is important because a model working in the real-world application is exposed to process data changing in time.
+It is a vital problem because a model working in the real-world application is exposed to process data changing in time.

 ```
 circular gradient and polygon inside
 left inside (green)     right outside (red)
 stable                  unstable
 --- true logic
+the space of behaviors, a single dot stands for a single specific model behavior
 ```

-The visualization above presents the interpretation of the model behavior tests.
+The visualization above presents the abstract interpretation of model behaviors.
 The plot shows up two models, the stable that is consistent with the expected behavior (on the left) and unstable that carries the bias of the reasoning (on the right).
-The fuzzy spots illustrate the model logic, and the polygon stands for tests that roughly approximate the space of the expected behavior.
+The dots illustrate the highly scattered model reasoning, and the polygon stands for tests that roughly approximate the space of the expected behavior.
 The bigger polygon means more tests that cover more of the desired behavior.
-Before serving a model, the bottom line is to form valuable tests that stretch the space of the expected behavior, and confirm whether the model logic fills this space or not (via test scores).
+Before serving a model, the bottom line is to form valuable tests that stretch the space of the expected behavior, and confirm whether model reasoning fills this space or not (via test scores).
-In this toy example, the model on the left better meets test conditions, therefore, it is more stable.
+In this imaginary case, the model on the left better meets test conditions, therefore, it is more stable.
 Note that in the real scenario it is unknown what is beyond test boundaries.
-Unfortunately, as long as neural networks form the reasoning without restrictions, we cannot assure that the model would behave according to our expectation in all cases.
+Unfortunately, as long as neural networks form the reasoning without restrictions, we cannot be sure that the model will behave according to our expectation in all cases (even if it satisfies all tests).
 Nonetheless, the risk of the unexpected behavior can and should be minimized.

 ```
 --- Model - Professor ---
 ```

-The tests assure that the model works properly at the time of the deployment.
+The tests assure us that the model works properly at the time of the deployment.
 Commonly, the performance starts decline in time so it's vital to monitor the model once it's served.
-It is hard to track unexpected model behaviors having only a prediction, therefore, the model is enriched by the additional component called the professor.
+It is hard to track unexpected model behaviors having only a prediction, therefore, the proposed pipeline is enriched by the additional component called the professor.
 The professor reviews model internal states, supervises the model, and provides explanations of model predictions that help to reveal suspicious behaviors.
 The explanations not only give more control over the served model but also enhances further development.